bitmakerla/estela/docs/estela/installation/helm-variables.md

 * _\<REGISTER\>_ (Required): Set this value to `"False"` to disable the user registration.

+* _<EMAIL\_BACKEND>_ (Optional): Django email backend.
+Set it to `django.core.mail.backends.console.EmailBackend` to print emails in the API output instead of sending them, which lets accounts be verified without an SMTP server.

 {: .note }
 > The mailing configuration is used to send email regarding users creation on the estela system.

+#### Captcha
+* _<RECAPTCHA\_SECRET\_KEY>_ (Optional): Secret key of a reCAPTCHA v2 "I'm not a robot" checkbox site.
+When set, the login and register endpoints reject requests whose captcha token does not verify.
+Leave it empty to disable the check.

+{: .note }
+> The frontend needs the matching site key of the same reCAPTCHA site, set as
+> `RECAPTCHA_SITE_KEY` in its build environment.
+Without it no captcha is shown, and
+> requests would be rejected if the API has a secret key configured.

 #### Data Downloads
 * _<MAX\_CLI\_DOWNLOAD\_CHUNK\_MB>_ (Required): This is the maximum size of the chunks when downloading data